isi-vista/vista-pegasus-wrapper/README.md

 A [Nuke Checkpoints](scripts/nuke_checkpoints.py) script is provided for ease of removing checkpoint files.
 To use, pass a directory location as the launch parameter and the script will remove checkpoint files from the directory and all sub-directories.

+It is recommended to use a shared directory on the NAS, e.g. `/nas/gaia` to host a workflow under as compared to a users `/nas/user/xyz` home directory due to space limitations on the NAS.

 # FAQ
 ## How can I exclude some nodes?